TREASURIES-Yields ease from 16-year highs after 30-year yields breach 5%

 By Karen Brettell

-NEW YORK, Oct 4 (Reuters) - Longer dated U.S. Treasury yields eased from 16-year highs on Wednesday after 30-year yields rose above 5% overnight, as investors worried about the Federal Reserve holding rates higher for longer as it battles to bring down inflation.
+NEW YORK, Oct 4 (Reuters) - Longer dated U.S. Treasury yields eased from 16-year highs on Wednesday after 30-year yields briefly rose above 5% overnight, and fell to session lows after data showed that U.S. jobs growth was below economists' expectations in September.

-Yields have surged as investors reprice for the likelihood that the U.S. central bank will keep rates elevated and possibly raise them again if the economy continues to show resilience and price pressures remain above the Fed's 2% target.
+Yields have surged as investors reprice for the likelihood that the Federal Reserve will keep rates elevated for longer and possibly raise them again if the economy continues to show resilience and inflation remains above the Fed's 2% target.

-Concerns over rising Treasury supply and oil prices are also weighing on the market.
+Jobs data on Wednesday, however, helped to give some respite to the bond sell-off.
+The ADP National Employment Report showed that U.S. private payrolls increased far less than expected in September, with 89,000 jobs gained during the month.

+"Growth wasn’t that robust," said Ellis Phifer, managing director of fixed income research at Raymond James in Memphis, Tennessee, adding that falling oil prices is also helping demand for bonds on Wednesday.

 “I think that the real reason the long end has been in a free fall is mainly because of the yield curve steepening trade, where the curve has a tendency to reprice an economic slowdown,” said Tom di Galoma, managing director and co-head of global rates trading at BTIG in New York.